lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Model for Evidence and Endorsements in CSR

-To support a number of different use cases for the transmission of Evidence, Endorsements and certificate chains needed to verify them in a CSR the structure shown in {{fig-info-model}} is used.
+To support a number of different use cases for the transmission of Evidence, Endorsements and certificate chains needed to cryptographically validate them in a CSR the structure shown in {{fig-info-model}} is used.

 On a high-level, the structure is composed as follows: